 The Rostro de Cristo Ecuador Fellowship Program is an initiative for aspiring faith and social justice leaders to develop skills in intercultural service program development.
 Fellows will support Rostro de Cristo in identifying new opportunities to live our mission with a focus on practicing mutual solidarity with our Ecuadorian neighbors and discerning a more sustainable future for Rostro’s programs in Ecuador.
-Fellows will work with RdC staff to strengthen and update our programs in Ecuador, assess realities on the ground considering the COVID-19 pandemic’s impacts on our partner communities the last two years, and help to identify and cultivate key partnerships within the neighborhood and surrounding areas of Monte Sinaí.
+Fellows will work with RdC staff to strengthen and update our programs in Ecuador and help to identify and cultivate key partnerships within the neighborhood and surrounding areas of Quito.

 Erin has been involved with Rostro de Cristo since she was a volunteer from 2004-2005 in the Arbolito community.
 Since her experience as a volunteer, which proved to be an experience that shaped the trajectory of her life, she has constantly sought opportunities to work with the Hispanic community, particularly in the areas of education, ministry, and sports.
 Erin completed her Master’s degree in Hispanic Studies at the University of Washington and also a Master’s in Social Work at Metropolitan State University of Denver.
 She has accompanied a study abroad group to Oaxaca, Mexico with the University of Washington and accompanied students on immersion experiences in the Dominican Republic through the Jesuit high school in Seattle, Washington, where she taught and coached for 4 years.
 Erin also spent time volunteering with the Sisters of the Holy Names of Jesus and Mary in Lima, Peru for 3.5 years, worked as a high school social worker in Colorado, and she also worked for three years at Centro San Juan Diego, a ministry for the Hispanic community through the Archdiocese of Denver.
 Most recently, she spent six months at the Casa del Migrante in Tecún Umán, Guatemala, on the border with Chiapas, México, receiving migrants both on the journey and those that had been deported.
 Erin hopes that her experiences accompanying students abroad, managing programs in an administrative capacity, ministering directly to immigrants in the United States and migrants on the journey, and working as a teacher and social worker will allow her to support RdC’s mission.
 Assessing the current and future needs of the community, reflecting, praying, determining an appropriate response, and actively carrying it out to re-establish a presence in Ecuador gets her very excited.
 She is very much looking forward to re-engaging with the community, supporting the development of new partnerships, and seeking ways to more directly involve the Ecuadorian community in Rostro’s mission, receiving their input and seeking their leadership.
 In her free time, she enjoys listening to music, playing sports (especially soccer), and has recently found a new passion in self-defense (Krav Maga).
 Erin is looking forward to the delicious food but more importantly she loves to be with people and is looking forward to that.
 She hopes her heart will once again become transformed and will be open to what God desires for her life.